kiankris/Globitek-CMS-Authentication/README.md

   * [X]  Required: After login, store user last login time in session data.
   * [X]  Required: Regenerate the session ID at the appropriate point.

 4\.
-[X]  Required: Require login to access staff area pages.
+[X]  Required: Require login to access staff area pages: The pages that were excluded were the states/index and territories/index pages.
   * [X]  Required: Add a login requirement to *almost all* staff area pages.
   * [X]  Required: Write code for `last_login_is_recent()`.